As your ecommerce business evolves, you will need to reevaluate your logistics strategy every so often.

 Is it better to have your own warehouse or use a 3PL for ecommerce fulfillment?

-Managing your own warehouse and fulfilling orders yourself
+Managing your own warehouse and order fulfillment yourself

-You get to keep full control over your inventory and warehouse
+You get to keep full control over your inventory management and warehouse

 Since your business is the only one that will be using the fulfillment facility, you can customize your operations and space to your preferences and needs, rather than conforming to a standardized operation shared across many businesses and industries.